NIHON KOHDEN Life Scope Patient Monitors Struggling The Disruptive Digital Revolution

 The margin of error is so high for data from a small 75 investigated cases

 There is no white paper available.
 The Acti-Biphasic defibrillators were hurriedly launched (for export) before completion of proper clinical validation and the small sample size of seventy five investigated cases meant a high margin of error; we cannot be sure the Acti-Biphasic defibrillation shock works on patients!
-The clinical data and methodology fell short of US FDA guide for safety and effectiveness, and Nihon Kohden could have engaged a consultant if they had respected the validation process.
-The Acti-Biphasic defibrillation shock cannot meet the requirements to be allowed for sales in the US market; note the US FDA 510(K) process could not be used to clear the product since mono-phasic defibrillators are not predicate devices in the market.
-The often quoted American Heart Association recommendations are meaningless to Acti-Biphasic defibrillators.

-Outside of the US market, we must ask what is the point of buying such critical treatment devices and placing them on standby to save lives?
+Outside of the US market, we need to question the point of buying such critical treatment devices and placing them on standby to save lives?
 It is so unfair to the patients needing immediate treatment in a life-threatening situation!

 The desperate action was taken in response to the rapid changing preference for biphasic defibrillators in the market but the process totally overlooked the seriousness of mandatory successful clinical studies before marketing; the fact that Ministry of Health, Labour and Welfare (MHLW) had not yet approved the sales of TEC-7700 series defibrillators in Japan domestic market reflected the disturbing absence of internal safeguards in corporate conduct.

 Up to this point, the company had never exported a new product before first launching it in Japan, showing the company was in complete disarray.
-It is not just loss of credibility in overseas markets as a leading defibrillator exporter from Japan but a ticking time bomb waiting to explode with important issues left unaddressed.
+It is not just loss of credibility in overseas markets as a leading defibrillator exporter from Japan but a ticking time bomb with important issues left unattended.

 Before completion of proper clinical validation, Nihon Kohden began exporting proprietary Acti-Biphasic defibrillators in 2002